Verticordia serrata: Taxonomy and naming

 George placed this species in subgenus Chrysoma, section Sigalantha along with V. integra.

 Distribution and habitat

 This verticordia occurs in the south-west of Western Australia, each variety with a different range.
-The most widespread is var. serrata which occurs from near Perth, inland as far as Koonadgin and as far east in coastal areas as Raventhorpe.
+The most widespread is var. serrata which occurs from near Perth, inland as far as Koonadgin and as far east in coastal areas as Ravensthorpe.
 All grow in sand, often with gravel, loam or clay in shrubland and woodland, often with other species of verticordia.

 Conservation

 Variety linearis is classified as "Priority Three" meaning that it is poorly known and known from only a few locations but is not under imminent threat.
 The other two varieties are classified as "not threatened".

 Use in horticulture

 All three varieties can be propagated from cuttings, but var. linearis is the easiest to strike.
 All are described as "ornamental" and "attractive" and also sometimes slow-growing, appear to be hardy when established.